yuanhawk/ESC/Q&A.md

 A2: The Android app needs to be developed as part of this project.
 Once we do the first WiFi/BLE mapping, we’ll be able to mark the mapped data to the location.
 As the WiFi/BLE information is unique (not all the time), then the app, while in testing mode, will be able to know which location/floors that it is on.
 There shall be least 2 operational modes: the BLE/WiFi mapping model, and the test mode.

 **Q3:** I would like to ask about the information on the wireless APs (for example: 802.11-2016 FTM, signal strength and coverage, number of APs) and any restrictions on Android phone model (bluetooth devices).
-And is it only restricted to only BLE and WiFi mapping (are we graded if we implement things that go beyond these)
+And is it only restricted to only BLE and WiFi mapping (are we graded if we implement things that go beyond these)`

 A3: In later versions of Android, the OS will throttle the scanning of WiFi.
 Only in version 8 and before that there is no throttling (need to check this).

 For WiFi scanning,  need to only use those “fixed” APs, and not hotspots (enabled on phones).

-**Follow up: **Hi Prof/ Mr. Client: Thanks for your prompt reply!
+**Follow up: **Hi Prof / Mr. Client: Thanks for your prompt reply!
 But you have not answered the last question: is it only restricted to BLE and WiFi mapping? (e.g. RFID)

 A3: Yes, only BLE and WiFi.